daviromao/interscity/deploy/README.md

 Within the ansible directory run: `ansible-playbook deploy-swarm-stack.yml`

 This will bring up all services.
-It may take some time on the first run and you can track the progress by accessing the manager host and running `docker service ls`.
+It may take some time on the first run.
+You can track the progress further by accessing the manager host and running `docker service ls`.

 ## Example to check for a correct deployment